compsocialscience/summer-institute/2022/sydney/index.md

 We invite applications from PhD students, postdoctoral researchers and early career faculty within 5 years of PhD conferral.
 We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently underrepresented in computational social science.
 SICSS-Sydney aims to select around 25 participants, all of whom are expected to fully attend the entire two-week program.

 [Application materials](https://compsocialscience.github.io/summer-institute/2022/sydney/apply) should be received by **15 March, 2022**.
+For inquiries, contact sicss.admin@sydney.edu.au